Microbiology Specimen Collection and Transport

 - Place a coverslip onto the slide and transport to the Microbiology Lab immediately.

-- Malaria smear: Collect venous blood in EDTA collection tube and deliver immediately to lab.
+- Blood Parasite EXAM (R/O Malaria/Blood Parasites): Collect venous blood in EDTA collection tube and deliver immediately to lab.
+Malaria antigen testing is available 24 hrs/day, 7 days a week.
+Antigen results will be available within one hour of specimen arrival.
+Preliminary slide results will be available within 90 minutes if specimen received between 0700-1900 or by 0930 if after 1900.
 If clinical suspicion for malaria remains after one set of negative smears, additional specimens should be submitted at 12 hour intervals for the subsequent 36 hour period.
+Note on request if parasite infection other than malaria is suspected.